-C. STANDARDS FOR MID-YEAR PROMOTION OF RETAINED THIRD GRADERS - RULE 6A-1.094222
+C. STANDARDS FOR MID-YEAR PROMOTION OF RETAINED THIRD GRADERS - RULE 6A-1.094222 a.
+To be eligible, a student must demonstrate that he/she:

 Mid-year promotion of retained third grade students must occur during the first semester of the academic year.